 Children and cigarette smoking are a bad combination.
 Statistics show that 90% of adult smokers started smoking as children.
-Each day in the United States, 3,450 kids between 12 and 17 years old smoke their first cigarette, about one-quarter of them will become daily smokers.
+Each day in the United States, 3,200 kids under age 18 smoke their first cigarette.

 Children start smoking for a variety of reasons.
 Some think it makes them look cool, appear older, fit in with other kids, lose weight, or seem tough.
 Some do it just to feel independent.
 Some do it just because they've seen it all their life and think it's normal.

 You should start the dialogue about tobacco use at age 5 or 6, and continue it through the high school years.
 Many kids start using tobacco by age 11, and many are addicted by age 14.
 Try talking to your children about smoking before school, on the way to practice or rehearsals, or after dinner.

 Parents must make sure children understand the dangers of smoking.
 Smoking can cause cancer, heart disease, and lung disease.
 Short-term effects include coughing and throat irritation.
 Over time, increased heart rate and blood pressure, as well as bronchitis and emphysema, can result.

 The best ways to prevent your children from smoking are to:

 - Encourage your children to get involved in activities that prohibit smoking, including sports.